hmrc/income-tax-mtd-changelog/README.md

 ##### Removed

-Removed HATEOAS links from all endpoints in v2.0.
+Removed HATEOAS links from all endpoints.

 #### Individuals Savings Income API

-The following change is now available in Sandbox
+New API version 2.0 added in Sandbox with the following changes:

-##### Changed
+##### Added

-Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` in v2.0 for tax years 2025-26 onwards for the following endpoints:
+Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` for tax years 2025-26 onwards for the following endpoints:

 - Create and Amend Savings Income
 - Delete Savings Income